High Heat Alerts

 Safety Measures During COVID-19

-Please do not attend any cooling space, and contact public health if you:
+Please do not attend any cooling space if you:

 - Have had close contact with anyone with acute respiratory illness or travelled outside of Canada in the past 14 days.